Cam Neely: Boston Bruins

 Mike Milbury said, 'I want you to think about what you're doing by putting yourself into the penalty box.
 If you're going to fight, make sure it's on your terms and not just because someone is challenging you.'
 He was trying to make me understand who I was going in the box with.
 He'd say, 'I don't want to take away from you dropping your gloves, but, I don't want you to think about not doing it.
 I just want you to think about how your reaction affects both their team and our team.'
 So it got me to thinking a little more about my role.
 Then, I began going with my instincts more and what felt right at that moment.

 Neely's success stemmed largely from his hard, accurate shot, quick release, and his willingness to engage in the more physical aspects of the game.
 At 6 ft 1 in and 215 lb, Neely was as devastating with his body checks and fists as he was with his goal scoring exploits.
 He became the archetype of the power forward and earned the nickname "Bam-Bam Cam".

-On May 5, 1991, during Game 3 of the 1991 Prince of Wales Conference Finals, Neely was checked by Ulf Samuelsson, and injured on the play, and was hit again to the knee in game 6.
-Compounding the situation was the fact that Neely developed myositis ossificans in the injured area.
-The injury kept Neely out of all but 22 games of the next two seasons, and Neely would only play a total of 162 NHL games for the remainder of his career after the hit because of knee trouble.
+On May 5, 1991, during game 3 of the 1991 Prince of Wales Conference Finals, Neely was checked by Ulf Samuelsson, and injured on the play, and was hit again to the knee in game 6.
+Compounding the situation was that Neely developed myositis ossificans in the injured area.
+The injury kept him out of all but 22 games of the next two seasons, and he would only play a total of 162 NHL games for the remainder of his career after the hit because of knee trouble.